 - Try to get up at the same time each morning

-- Keep the bedroom quiet when sleeping
+- Keep the bedroom quiet and cool when sleeping

 - Use your bed only for sleep and for sex